Jiteshw96/Cookaroo/README.md

 This project leverages several Jetpack Compose libraries to build a modern Android UI:

+* **io.insert-koin:koin-android:** This projects uses koin as a dependency injection framework

 * **androidx.activity:activity-compose:** This library is s part of the Jetpack Compose toolkit for Android, which provides a modern toolkit for building native Android UIs.